 - FLSA regulations do not require you to pay for vacations or holidays for summer help, but some states might.

 In general, it's a good practice to provide minor workers and summer employees the same benefits as other employees.
 If the minor employees are part-time and your business has other part-timers who receive different benefits from full-time employees, you can consider the minor workers part-time for benefit purposes.

 Hiring Your Children as Employees

-If you hire your children to work in your business, some of the FLSA regulations don't apply.
+If you hire your own children to work in your business, some of the FLSA regulations don't apply.
 These exemptions do not apply if your business is a corporation.
 The work your children are doing must be both necessary and essential to your business.

 - Minimum age rates do not apply, but you should pay your children a reasonable wage.